Creating and Running Vue.js Projects with ServBay

 10Install Dependencies

-Once your project is initialized, navigate into the new
+Once the project is initialized, enter your new directory (

 servbay-vue-app

-to install all the necessary dependencies.bashcd servbay-vue-app npm install
+to install all required dependencies.bashcd servbay-vue-app npm install

 1